iamshivansh2002/Blogify/README.md

 - Comment System: Users can leave comments on blogs.
 - Responsive Design: The application is designed to work well on both desktop and mobile devices.

 ## Technologies Used

 - Node.js
 - Express.js
 - MongoDB
 - EJS (Embedded JavaScript)
--crypto for password hashing
+- crypto for password hashing
 - Bootstrap for styling

 ## Prerequisites